chaidiscovery/chai-lab/README.md

 </p>

 ## Using experimental restraints
 Chai-1 uniquely offers the ability to fold complexes with user-specified "restraints" as inputs.
-These restraints specify inter-chain contacts at various resolutions that are used to guide Chai-1 in folding the complex.
-See [restraints documentation](examples/restraints/README.md) for details.
+These restraints specify inter-chain contacts or covalent bonds at various resolutions that are used to guide Chai-1 in folding the complex.
+See [restraints documentation](examples/restraints/README.md) and [covalent bond documentation](examples/covalent_bonds/README.md) for details.

 <p align="center">
     <img src='assets/chailab_restraints_screenshot.png' height=400 >